HOMESCHOOLING IN TEXAS & HOMESCHOOL LAWS

 Texas Immunization Requirements

-In Texas, immunization requirements for homeschoolers differ from those for other students either attending public or private school.
-Homeschooling families are not subject to the same immunization requirements mandated by the Texas Education Agency (TEA) for students enrolled in traditional educational institutions for elementary or secondary education.
-Instead, vaccination decisions for homeschoolers typically fall under the purview of parental authority and are not regulated by the Lone Star state in the same way as for Texas students attending public or private schools.
+In Texas, immunization requirements for homeschoolers differ from those for students attending public or private schools.
+The Texas Department of State Health Services requires immunizations for enrollment in traditional educational institutions, but these requirements do not extend to homeschooled students.
+For families who homeschool, vaccination decisions fall under parental authority and are not regulated by the state in the same way as for students enrolled in public or private schools.

-Therefore, while vaccination is often recommended by healthcare professionals for all children, it is not a legal requirement under Texas homeschool laws specifically for homeschoolers in Texas.
+Therefore, while healthcare professionals often recommend vaccination for all children, it is not a legal requirement under Texas homeschool law.

 Some homeschool co-ops, extracurricular groups, or accredited homeschool programs in Texas may request vaccination records for participation.
-But in terms of state law, homeschoolers have a clear exemption and are not mandated to get the standard series of vaccinations.
+However, under state law, homeschoolers are not mandated to follow the school-entry immunization requirements.

 Texas State Graduation Requirements

-Homeschooling in Texas is legally recognized as a form of private schooling, as outlined in both the Texas Administrative Code and affirmed by the Supreme Court of Texas in the Leeper decision.
-As the administrator of the homeschool private school, parents hold the responsibility for determining when their student has fulfilled the academic requirements for high school graduation and can receive a homeschool diploma.
+Homeschooling in Texas is legally recognized as a form of private schooling, as affirmed by the Supreme Court of Texas in the Leeper decision.
+As the administrator of the homeschool, parents hold the responsibility for determining when their student has fulfilled the academic requirements for high school graduation and can receive a homeschool diploma.

-The Leeper decision outlines the sole legal requirements for homeschooling in Texas, emphasizing that instruction must be genuine, utilizing a visual curriculum including core subjects like reading, spelling, grammar, mathematics, and good citizenship.
+The Leeper decision outlines the sole legal requirements for homeschooling in Texas, emphasizing that instruction must be genuine, utilizing a visual curriculum that covers core subjects such as reading, spelling, grammar, mathematics, and good citizenship.

-Beyond these requirements of the Texas homeschool laws, parents have full discretion to establish additional homeschool graduation requirements.
-Texas homeschool students earn college credit through dual enrollment programs, allowing them to take college credit and make academic progress toward a degree while completing their high school education at home.
+Beyond these requirements, parents have full discretion to establish additional homeschool graduation requirements.
+Many Texas homeschool students also earn college credit through dual enrollment programs, allowing them to take college-level classes while completing their high school education at home.

-Parents should create a transcript and high school diploma for their homeschool graduates, signing both documents.
-Transcripts play a crucial role in documenting a student’s academic journey including higher education.
-Here’s what your homeschool transcripts should include:
+Parents should create both a transcript and a high school diploma for their homeschool graduates, signing both documents.
+A transcript documents a student’s academic journey and is especially important for higher education and employment.
+While there is no legally required format in Texas, a homeschool transcript often includes:

 Ensure to sign your name at the bottom as the school administrator and include the date.
-Consider notarizing the transcript for added authenticity.
+Some families choose to have the transcript notarized for added formality, though this is optional.

-If a student desires to obtain a state-issued high school diploma, they can take a High School Equivalency Test through an official testing center.
-Passing the GED, HiSET, or TASC exam is equivalent to earning high school credit and a Texas high school diploma.
-But many homeschool graduates go on to college and careers with a parent-issued high school diploma based on homeschool graduation requirements.
+If a student desires to obtain a state-issued credential, they can take a High School Equivalency Test (GED, HiSET, or TASC) through an official testing center.
+Passing one of these tests earns a Texas Certificate of High School Equivalency, which is legally recognized as equivalent to a high school diploma.
+However, many homeschool graduates go on to college and careers with a parent-issued homeschool diploma based on the family’s chosen graduation requirements.

 Texas Homeschool Charters